Home

 Celebrate Dr Seuss Birthday!

-Just for fun one year, I Googled Dr Seuss Birthday on March 2nd just to see what I could learn about him.
 I was so fascinated with what I read that I decided to build a web page about it to share with you.

 When I started sharing Dr. Seuss facts and books with my daycare kids, they too became very fascinated with everything.
 We had a lot of fun throughout the whole week!